-I was the guest of JetBlue to try out their trans-continental premium inflight service, Mint.
+We were the guest of JetBlue to try out their trans-continental premium inflight service, Mint.
 Mint, which operates between New York’s JFK Airport and San Francisco International and Los Angeles International airports, is the carrier’s twist on first or business class.
-As usual, it was a great flight, and below is a list of my eight favorite things about it.
+As usual, it was a great flight, and below is a list of our eight favorite things about it.

 A Premium Line

 The Mint experience begins as soon as you arrive at the airport.
 Flying out of LAX, there’s a special line for Mint customers.
-Since I didn’t get my usual TSA PreCheck, it was nice that I didn’t have to stand in a longer security line.
+Since we didn’t get our usual TSA PreCheck, it was nice that we didn’t have to stand in a long security line.
 There wasn’t a JetBlue lounge past security, but the gate we used was away from the teeming masses at LAX Terminal 3 and there was soothing music playing, which was greatly appreciated.

 A Friendly Flight Crew

-I have always been a fan of JetBlue flight crews, no matter where I’m sitting.
+We have always been a fan of JetBlue flight crews, no matter where we're sitting.
 They always make you feel like they’re happy you’re there, and it was no different on the Mint flight.
-There was a welcome card signed by the flight attendants, Vivian and Brandon, at each seat.
-Vivian personally welcomed each person in Mint class and explained the seat for those of us who were new to the product.
+There was a welcome card signed by the flight attendants at each seat.
+One of the attendants personally welcomed each person in Mint class and explained the seat for those of us who were new to the product.

 The Suite Seat